MicrosoftDocs/memdocs/sccm/apps/get-started/deploying-app-v-virtual-applications.md

 For more information about App-V Dynamic Suite Composition, see your App-V documentation.

-##  Convert App-V 4.6 applications to App-V 5 applications
+##  Converting App-V 4.6 applications to App-V 5 applications
 The application package format has changed between App-V 4.6 and App-V 5.
 Applications that have been sequenced by using App-V 4.6 are no longer supported.
 But App-V 5 has a package converter tool that you can use to convert applications.
 For more information, see your [App-V 5 documentation](http://technet.microsoft.com/library/jj713472.aspx).

 Use the following steps to convert App-V 4.6 applications to App-V 5 applications: